codeinchq/pdf2text-php-client/README.md

 # pdf2txt PHP client

-This repository contains a PHP 8.2+ library for converting PDF files to images using the [pdf2txt](https://github.com/codeinchq/pdf2txt) service.
+This repository contains a PHP 8.2+ library for converting PDF files to text using the [pdf2txt](https://github.com/codeinchq/pdf2txt) service.

 ## Installation